 “All the resentment which badly educated Americans feel about having their manners dictated to them by college graduates will find an outlet”.
 Once the strongman “takes charge, he will quickly make his peace with the super-rich.
 He will generate short term prosperity but the strongman will be a disaster for the USA and for the world.
 The gains made blacks and homosexuals are likely to be lost.

 National pride is to countries what self-respect is to individuals.
 An individual without self-respect has no moral courage.
-Only countries with national pride ever embark on ambitious projects of reform.
+Only countries with national pride ever embark on an ambitious project of reform.
 Without national pride we instead drift into the path of least resistance.

-The Cultural Left is convinced that the nation state is obsolete.
-This conviction is self-harming.
+The Cultural Left is convinced that the nation state is obsolete, but this conviction is self-harming.
 The nation-state is, for the foreseeable future, the only agent capable of changing American lives.
 Abstract internationalist aspirations are no comfort to those immiserated by globalisation.
 The nation-state is the entity that makes decisions about social benefits.
 The nation-state is the sole guardian of social justice.